Maine reports 698 new cases of COVID-19, three new deaths on Saturday - ExBulletin

 Data from the Centers for Disease Control and Prevention in Maine show that there have been 107 or 772 confirmed or estimated cases of COVID-19 since the outbreak of the pandemic, with 1,207 dead from the virus.

-Hospitalization was not renewed on Saturday morning, but as of Friday, there were 223 COVID-19-infected patients in Maine hospitals, 78 of whom were on critical care and 38 on ventilator. bottom.
+There were 212 patients infected with COVID-19 at a hospital in Maine on Saturday, 72 of whom were critical care and 33 were ventilators.
 The number of people hospitalized in Maine remains at a sustained high level, despite a nationwide decline in hospitalizations.
 The majority of people in Maine hospitals are not vaccinated.

 The Maine healthcare system has postponed certain surgical procedures because COVID-19 patients are straining their abilities.
-Nursing home staff shortages are also putting pressure on hospitals, as patients are forced to stay longer while waiting for beds in long-term care facilities.
+Nursing home staff shortages also contribute to hospital pressure, as patients are forced to stay longer while waiting for beds in long-term care facilities.

 Immunization has increased in pace in recent weeks, with elementary school children starting to fire last week.
 The school clinic will begin vaccination of students this week.